BekCodingAddict/Frontendmentor.io-challanges/FAQ-accordion/README.md

 # Frontend Mentor - FAQ accordion

 ### Welcome! 👋
->
->I've just completed a front-end coding challenge from @frontendmentor! 🎉\
+I've just completed a front-end coding challenge from @frontendmentor! 🎉\
->You can see my solution here: https://www.frontendmentor.io/solutions/htmlcsscss-flexboxjavascript-UAyYu_DC6T
->Any suggestions on how I can improve are welcome!
+You can see my solution here: https://www.frontendmentor.io/solutions/htmlcsscss-flexboxjavascript-UAyYu_DC6T Any suggestions on how I can improve are welcome!

-### FAQ accordion
+### About the Challange FAQ accordion
 In this challenge, you'll build an FAQ accordion.
 This is an extremely common front-end pattern, so it's an excellent opportunity to get some practice in!